The generic geometry of steady state varieties: Reaction networks and steady states

 To remove redundancies arising when $N$ does not have full rank $n$, we make a choice of matrix $C\in \RR^{s\times m}$ with $s:=\rk(N)$ and $\ker(C)=\ker(N)$, and consider the \term{steady state system}

 The results in this work do not depend on the specific matrix $C$, so a choice is implicitly made throughout.
-We write $f_{\k}$ for the system \eqref{eq:f} evaluated at a fixed $\k \in \RR^m_{>0}$, and whose zeros are the steady states for this $\k$.
-In this case the \term{positive steady state variety} of the system $f_{\k}$ is the (semialgebraic) set
+We write $f_{\k}$ for the system \eqref{eq:f} evaluated at a fixed $\k \in \RR^m_{>0}$.
+The \term{positive steady state variety} of the network is then the (semialgebraic) set